Neural Parametric Fokker-Planck Equations: Introduction

 \subsection{Computational method}

 For the computation of \eqref{introduction paraFPE}, we want to point out that metric tensor $G(\theta)$ doesn't have an explicit form and thus the direct computation of $G(\theta)^{-1}\nabla_\theta H(\theta ) $ is not tractable.
 To deal with this issue, we design a numerical algorithm based on the semi-implicit Euler scheme of \eqref{introduction paraFPE} with time step size $h$.
-To be more precise, at each time step, the algorithm seeks to solve the following saddle point problem:
+To be more precise, at each time step, the algorithm seeks to solve the following double-minimization problem:

-Here $\phi\colon \mathbb{R}^d\rightarrow \mathbb{R}$ is the Kantorovich dual potential variable for constrained probability models in optimal transport theory.
+Here $\rho_{\theta_k}$ is the density of the pushforwarded distribution $T_{\theta_k\sharp}p$ (cf. Definition \ref{def pushforward map}).
+And $\phi\colon \mathbb{R}^d\rightarrow \mathbb{R}$ is the Kantorovich dual potential variable for constrained probability models in optimal transport theory.
 Hence \eqref{introduction scheme} is derived following the semi-implicit Euler scheme in the dual variable.
-The advantage of using this formulation is that it allows us to design an efficient implementation, purely based on sampling techniques which are computational friendly in high dimensional problems, to compute the solution of the parameteric Fokker-Planck equation \eqref{introduction paraFPE}.
+The advantage of using this formulation is that it allows us to design an efficient implementation, purely based on sampling techniques which are computational friendly in high dimensional problems, to compute the solution of the parameteric Fokker--Planck equation \eqref{introduction paraFPE}.
 In our implementation, we endow the pushforward map $T_\theta$ with certain kinds of deep neural network known as Normalizing Flow \cite{rezende2015variational}, because it is friendly to our scheme evaluations.
-The dual variable $\phi$ in the inner maximization is parametrized by the deep Rectified Linear Unit (ReLU) networks \cite{petersen2018optimal} .
-Once the network structures for $T_\theta$ and $\phi$ are chosen, the optimizations are carried out by stochastic gradient descent method \cite{ruder2016overview}, in which all terms involved can by computed using samples from the reference distribution $p$.
-We stress that this is critical in scaling up the computations in high dimensions.
+The dual variable $\phi$ in the inner maximization is parametrized by the deep Rectified Linear Unit (ReLU) networks \cite{petersen2018optimal}.
+Once the network structures for $T_\theta$ and $\phi$ are chosen, the optimizations are carried out by stochastic gradient descent method \cite{ruder2016overview}, in which all terms involved can be computed using samples from the reference distribution $p$.
+We stress that this is critical in scaling up the computation in high dimensions.
 It is worth mentioning that we use neural network as a computational tool without any actual data.
-Such "data-poor" computation is in significant contrast to the mainstream of deep learning research.
+Such ``data-poor" computation is in significant contrast to the mainstream of deep learning research.